Kutch district: Textile art

 Kutch is one of the most prolific regions in India in the area of textile art.
-Kutch embroidery is dense with motifs, and a variation with mirrors sewn into the embroidery is one of the signature arts of this region.
+Kutch Embroidery is dense with motifs, and a variation with mirrors sewn into the embroidery is one of the signature arts of this region.

 Within the category of Kutch embroidery there are several sub-categories as each tribe and sub-tribe produces a unique signature form of art.

-Kutch embroidery is an evolving expression of the craft and textile traditions of the Rabaris, a nomadic tribe in Gujarat.
+Kutchi embroidery is an evolving expression of the craft and textile traditions of the Rabaris, a nomadic tribe in Gujarat.
 Kutch embroidery is unique in the sense that a net is woven on a cloth using thread.
 The net is then filled in using the same thread by intricate interlocking stitches.
 The patterns are usually built around geometric shapes.
 This embroidery follows its own traditional design logic and juxtaposition of colours and motifs.
 The Rohanas tribals of Kutch specialise in skirt work.
 The Sodhas use a geometric style for their embroidery.
 The Garacia Jats are experts in tiny embroidery on the yoke, which intermingles with red, orange, blue and green threads.
 The Dhanetah Jats love embroidering broad pear-shaped mirrors using orange, black, yellow and red in chain stitch.